Comparison between AC & DC Transmission Lines with their Advantages & Disadvantages

 The above comparison shows that DC transmission system is better than the AC transmission system but still, the majority of power transmission is done in AC power lines due to cost and uses of transformers for changing the level of voltages at different levels for different purposes.

-Although, mercury arc rectifier, thyratron, diodes and semiconductors can be used to easily convert AC into DC and DC into AC.
+Although mercury arc rectifiers, thyratrons, diodes and semiconductors can be used to easily convert AC into DC and DC into AC.
 Therefore, some countries transmit the electric power through DC power lines.
-The range of these DC power transmission is up to 100kV to 800kV+.
+The range of these DC power transmissions is up to 100kV to 800kV+.

 Good to know: